 Health Care and Prevention MPH

-The Health Care and Prevention (HC&P) concentration of the Public Health Leadership Program is designed specifically for physicians and physicians in training who desire training in population health and health care, in addition to their clinical training.
+The Health Care and Prevention (HC&P) track of the Public Health Leadership Program is designed specifically for physicians and physicians in training who desire training in population health and health care, in addition to their clinical training.